orbitaldrive/userguide/my-first-vs-markdown.md

 # Part 2.
 Using the TRS

 <!-- 2.1 -->
-## 2.1 Create and account and connect
+## 2.1 Create an account and connect

 Email.
 You receive an email with the link to reach the DLH Training Registration Platform.
 Follow the link to the Anonymous Web Entry page.